Oleksandr-Zhabenko/phladiprelio-general-datatype/README.md

 important celebrations — Intercession of the Holy Theotokos (Pokrova), Cossacks' Day, Day of Defenders of Ukraine (especially relevant during the Russian war against Ukraine).

 On the 11/11/2023 there is St. Martin of Tours Day for Roman Catholics.

+On the 06/01/2024 there was Sophie's Kok, a sister of Emma Kok, 19th Birthday (she is 18).
+Therefore, the version 0.7.0.0 is additionally devoted also to her.

 All support is welcome, including donations for the needs of the Ukrainian army, IDPs and refugees.